merikan/merikan.com/content/post/jvm-in-a-container.md

 #image: ""
 tags: ["java", "docker"]
 categories: ["technology"]
+showtoc: true
+lastmod: 2019-05-17T14:14:39+0200
 ---

+# tl:dr
+Until Java 8u131 and Java 9 the JVM did not recognize memory or cpu limits set by the container.
+First implementation was a experimental feature and had its flaws but in Java 10, memory limits are automatically recognized and enforced.
+This feature was then backported to Java-8u191.

+# Introduction
 Yesterday I had to troubleshoot a Java application in a Kubernetes cluster.
 The application acted very strange and it looked like we had a out of memory situation.
-The docker image had a hard coded value for maximum and minimum heap size and of course it was not good but I can only blame that the post-it note has fallen down.
-Anyhow it was time to implement it as an environment variable instead so I could set the value in the manifest at deploy time.
+The docker image had a hard coded value for maximum and minimum heap size and of course it was not good, I can only blame it on the post-it note that had fallen down.
+Anyhow, it was time to implement it as an environment variable instead so I could set the value in the manifest at deploy time.

 The application uses Java 8 and I did know about the `UnlockExperimentalVMOptions` and `UseCGroupMemoryLimitForHeap` flags but by an accident I saw that Java 8 Update 191 has backported the Java 10 feature and I will show you that later on.

-Until Java 9 the JVM did not recognize memory or cpu limits set by the container.
+Until Java 8u131 and Java 9 the JVM did not recognize memory or cpu limits set by the container.
 In Java 10, memory limits are automatically recognized and enforced.
+This feature was then backported to Java-8u191.

-### Java 8u131
+# Java 8u131 and Java 9
 [Java 8u131](https://www.oracle.com/technetwork/java/javase/8u131-relnotes-3565278.html) first implemented a experimental feature called `UseCGroupMemoryLimitForHeap`.
 It was a first attempt and had its flaws.
 Let's have a look what it looks like in Java 8 before Java 8u131.